wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OCSEgressQuickStart.md

 ## Create a periodic egress configuration

-1. Create a JSON file describing one or more egress endpoints as follows:
+1. Create a JSON file containing one or more egress endpoints, based on the following example:

    ```json
    [{